 Can I get a copy of my opponent's petitions to examine?
 Can they get a copy of mine?

 Yes, you can, and yes, they can, but not just as soon as these are turned in.
 First we check for apparent compliance.
 We will do that as quickly as possible, but, again, this may take many hours or even days when there are a whole lot filed at once.
 Once we see that a filing seems to comply, then we can make copies available as soon as we reasonably have time to make them.
 We are scanning the petitions so that they can be emailed quickly (and for free), instead of tediously copied physically for each request.
 (Physical copies can still be made later, for a reasonable fee, if needed for litigation, etc.) If needed we can even let someone physically examine the originals, but only with one of our staff present and watching them at all times.
 If a petition does not seem to comply, we will notify the candidate that it is rejected.
 If this happens before the filing deadline, the candidate can amend it by turning in more signatures.
 Petitions may not be amended after the filing deadline.

 Should I file early or late in the filing period?

 Legally, it makes no difference.
-When you file in this period will not affect the order of the names on the Primary ballot, because that is determined by a drawing after the filing is over (now scheduled for Monday evening, Dec.
-16th at the CWA Hall, Washington at Bryan).
+When you file in this period will not affect the order of the names on the Primary ballot, because that is determined by a drawing after the filing is over.
 Candidates or their representatives may be present for the drawing.
 Practically, if you are just turning in a filing form and fee, it will only take a few minutes.
 If you are turning in a petition, that takes a bit longer, as we count the petition pages for the receipt.
 The last day of filing may have several candidates turning theirs in, so there may even be a waiting line.